Getting Around

 - North County: refers to Del Mar and the beach towns north of this (Solana Beach, Carlsbad, Encinitas, Oceanside), as well as Escondido.

-- East County: refers to La Mesa and everything east of this (El Cajon, Lemon Grove, Spring Valley, Santee, Ramona, Lakeside, Alpine).
+- East County: refers to La Mesa and everything east of this (Poway, El Cajon, Lemon Grove, Spring Valley, Santee, Ramona, Alpine, Jamul).

-- South Bay: refers to National City, Chula Vista, Imperial Beach, all the way south to the Mexico border
+- South Bay: refers to National City, Chula Vista, Imperial Beach, Bonita, and all the way south to the Mexico border

 San Diego Neighborhood Guide